GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

     `0 0 * * *` means that the jobs runs at 0:00 (midnight) UTC every day of the month, every month, and every day of the week.
 More simply put, the job runs once per day.

-1. You can verify that the job has been created with the following command:
+1. Verify that the job has been created:

         gcloud scheduler jobs list